-Principles

-Rule of law and human rights

-- Generally, the population lives in fear and does not trust the state institutions and security forces. - Local communities take to organizing their own security against the state, with forms of vigilantism and informal militias. - Unresolved issues from past conflicts in Guinea and neighbouring countries pose a serious threat to state and citizen security in Guinée Forestière. - Impunity for public security forces and senior officials is widespread; there is a deteriorating situation in terms of regional security.
+Principles Actors Activities Rule of law and human rights Generally, the population lives in fear and does not trust the state institutions and security forces.
+Local communities take to organizing their own security against the state, with forms of vigilantism and informal militias.
+Unresolved issues from past conflicts in Guinea and neighbouring countries pose a serious threat to state and citizen security in Guinée Forestière.
+Impunity for public security forces and senior officials is widespread; there is a deteriorating situation in terms of regional Public security forces.
+Ministers (government of Guinea).
+Regional government.
+Local authorities.
+Mining companies.
+Local communities.
+Human rights organizations.
+Political leaders.
+Former combatants from neighbouring countries.
+LURD.
+ULIMO.
+Youth groups.
+International financial institutions.
+Human rights due diligence 109 Preventing further human rights violations while restoring the rule of law.
+Addressing impunity.
+Advancing ongoing reforms in defence, police and justice.
+Risk assessments, in particular looking at risks to the community, human rights records, rule of law, conflict analysis, potential for violence, and equipment transfers by a company.
+Interactions with public security forces have to be carefully framed and conducted, especially when including the transfer or provision of equipment and facilities. security.
+Stakeholder engagement Establishing grievance Accountability • Security forces, including police and military, are unaccountable to both the laws of Guinea and international law; the police and military are a threat to the population and do not protect the security of Guinean citizens nor seem to be in a condition to mechanisms for issues arising from mining operations.
+Protecting foreign investments in the mining sector.
+Putting in place an efficient system for legal and paralegal assistance, including in the provinces.110 Linking up development policies with SSR, disarmament, demobilization and reintegration

-Accountability

-• Security forces, including police and military, are unaccountable to both the laws of Guinea and international law; the police and military are a threat to the population and do not protect the security of Guinean citizens nor seem to be in a condition to guarantee the security of the state; the rule of law is not respected.

-Actors

-- Public security forces.

-- Ministers (government of Guinea).

-- Regional government.

-- Local authorities.

-- · Mining companies.

-- Local communities.

-- Human rights organizations.

-- Political leaders.

-- Former combatants from neighbouring countries.

-- LURD.

-- ULIMO.

-- Youth groups.

-- International financial institutions.

-Activities

-Human rights due diligence 109

-- Preventing further human rights violations while restoring the rule of law. - · Addressing impunity. - Advancing ongoing reforms in defence, police and justice. - Risk assessments, in particular looking at risks to the community, human rights records, rule of law, conflict analysis, potential for violence, and equipment transfers by a company. - Interactions with public security forces have to be carefully framed and conducted, especially when including the transfer or provision of equipment and facilities.

-- Establishing grievance mechanisms for issues arising from mining operations. - Protecting foreign investments in the mining sector. - Putting in place an efficient system for legal and paralegal assistance, including in the provinces.110 - Linking up development policies with SSR, disarmament, demobilization and reintegration

-Pedro Rosa Mendes Business and Security Sector Reform

-- Public security

-forces are inefficient

-and ineffective; the

-military perform law

-enforcement roles; none

-of the forces respects

-minimum international

-standards in the use

-of force and firearms;

-forces do not respect

-international standards

-in human rights.

-- Corruption among public officials compounds poor standards of public security forces.

-- The judiciary is not able to perform its role, at least in cases involving the security forces and the executive branch; there are no alternative grievance mechanisms or non-judiciary (traditional or other) justice institutions in place.

-- There is no civilian oversight of security forces and institutions.

-- There are no management or oversight mechanisms in place to avoid misuse and diversion of public funds.
+- Public security forces are inefficient and ineffective; the military perform law enforcement roles; none of the forces respects minimum international standards in the use of force and firearms; forces do not respect international standards in human rights. - Corruption among public officials compounds poor standards of public security forces. - The judiciary is not able to perform its role, at least in cases involving the security forces and the executive branch; there are no alternative grievance mechanisms or non-judiciary (traditional or other) justice institutions in place. - There is no civilian oversight of security forces and institutions. - There are no management or oversight mechanisms in place to avoid misuse and diversion of public funds.